AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 * Get SYCL running on Android device.
 * Add CI for KosmicKrisp mesa Vulkan on Metal implementation.
 * Add CI to self-hosted runners.
+* Fix LIT tests
+* Fix Adaptivity Level 0 SYCL tests.
+Issues compiling linked list USM test and with unused kernel arguments (See https://github.com/google/clspv/issues/1593), as SSCP dead argument elimination only occurs with a single kernel in the TU.

 ## Test Status